DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

                 - destruction
             - See NIST 800-57, Part 1
 - 3.6.5 Digital signatures and digital certificates
-    - **Digital signatures**: provide proof that a message originated from a particular user of a cryptosystem, and ensures that the message was not modified while in transit between two parties
+    - 📗**Digital signatures**: provide proof that a message originated from a particular user of a cryptosystem, and ensures that the message was not modified while in transit between two parties
         - A digital signature is a hash of the file/message that is encrypted with the sender's private key.
 The receiver can decrypt the hash using the sender's public key.
 If verification of the hash is successful after decryption, it would prove the source of the file/message, since the sender is the only entity with a copy of the private key.
 Digital signatures assure the recipient that the message has not been tampered with during transmission by comparing the decrypted hash with the hash generated by the receiver.
         - Digital signatures rely on a combination of two major concepts — public key cryptography, and hashing functions
         - Digitally signed messages assure the recipient that the message truly came from the claimed sender, enforcing nonrepudiation